twitchyliquid64/bob-the-builder/README.md

 All folders are relative to the working directory of bobthebuilder when invoked.

-The JSON config file is simple a json file you whack in /definitions.
+The JSON config file is simply a json file you whack in /definitions.
 It should be structured like this:

 ```json